Disappearance of Inga Gehricke: Disappearance

-Greater search
+Investigation

 By 2019, no trace of Gehricke was found despite more than 2,000 tips and a 25,000 euro reward.
 Detectives officially closed the case later that year.

 In 2020, German detectives investigating the disappearance of Madeleine McCann suspected that the prime suspect in her case may have also been responsible for Gehricke's disappearance.
 The man was living in Neuwegersleben 50 miles from where Gehricke was last seen.
 He had also been involved in a minor car accident in the area the day before Gehricke went missing.
 However, detectives ruled him out after cell phone records placed him far from the abduction site on the evening of her disappearance.

 In 2023, detectives from Halle reopened her case.
 The following year, Gehricke's family collaborated with a beverage manufacturer who printed pictures of her on smoothie bottles in an attempt to generate new leads.
 The reward was also doubled to 50,000 euros.
 Despite more than 20 tips, and more than 30,000 bottles sold, Gehricke remained missing.